sagemath/trac_to_gh/Issue 2262.md

 # Issue 2262: Move the debian directory from the sage to the ext repo

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2262

 Original creator: mabshoff